 The Mobile App Development Companies

 These people offer to build you an app, for a teeny tiny fee.
-Most small businesses will not get
+Most small businesses will never get

 App Development Wall of Shame

 The Web Developer Companies

 Sticking my hand up here and declaring I am biased on this one.
 Yes, I build websites.
-No, there is no way on earth that I would spam the crap out of people I don’t know or have never met trying to get them to let me build their website.
+No, there is no way on earth that I would spam the crap out of people I don’t know or have never met to try to get them to let me build their website.

-If you get an unsolicited email about your website, then feel free to trash it.
+If you get an unsolicited email about your website, then feel free to shred it – accompanied by gloriously waving middle fingers.

 If you want a new website, ask your connections for referrals and check out the portfolios of recommended companies to make sure they match your preferred style.